 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Tumors of many histologies can occur in the nasopharynx, but only nasopharyngeal carcinomas (also called NPC) are covered in this summary.
-The American Joint Committee on Cancer nasopharynx staging refers exclusively to the World Health Organization's (WHO) grade I-, II-, and III-types of nasopharyngeal carcinoma.
+The American Joint Committee on Cancer nasopharynx staging refers exclusively to the World Health Organization's (WHO) classification of grades I, II, and III nasopharyngeal carcinoma.

 Incidence and Mortality